zashirah/CityScore/README.md

 ## Project Description

 A game to determine how well you know a city based on Teleport's quality of life data.

-or

-A 1 page site to lookup and retreive a city's quality of life data (and other basic stats) from Teleport's app.

 ## API and Data Sample